Mutua-Caleb/mutua-caleb.github.io/_posts/2024-09-05-Structural-Pattern-Matching-In-Python.md

             print("Positive number")

 classify_number(-5) #Output: Negative number
 ```

+## API Simulation Example
 - Let's simulate a simple API using `match` and `__match_args__` for handling different types of responses. we can treat the API as a service that returns various responses(success, error, or different kinds of data), and we'll use structural pattern matching to process them in a clean and efficient way.

-Here's a simulation where we define API responses using classes and handle them with the `match` statement
+- Here's a simulation where we define API responses using classes and handle them with the `match` statement

 ```Python
 #define classes for different response types